lrajlich/aws-ssh/README.md

    * ```.PrivateDnsName``` - Use Private DNS name as ssh host

 If you edit the config file from the directory you git cloned into, you will have to run ```make install``` again as the config used by the command line is in the installed directory - /usr/local/aws-ssh/config (which installed via Make install).

+Once you are done configuring aws-ssh, run ```aws-ssh ls``` to test the configuration and refresh your local server list

 ## Usage
 #### Show options